nikerla/vc-content/pages/blogs/news/2018-01-11-geo-point-datatype.md

 •	Search service should provide ability to order by distance from geo-point.

 <i>"We're happy to offer this new service to our users.
 Finding the closest branches in B2B scenario is now a part of our offered B2B solution.
-Geolocation options are extremely useful for many types of stores and we hope our customers will find this new feature beneficial."</i> - ALEXANDER SINIOUGUINE, CEO OF VIRTO COMMERCE.
+Geolocation options are extremely useful for many types of stores and we hope our customers will find this new feature beneficial."</i> - Alexander Siniouguine, CEO of Virto Commerce.

 Please check this page for details: https://github.com/VirtoCommerce/vc-module-catalog/issues/84.